-CHERYL: I personally started working with the Atlanta CVB and Susan Reid in 2008, in preparation for our 2011 Annual Conference held in Atlanta.
+CHERYL: I personally started working with the Atlanta CVB in preparation for our Annual Conference held in Atlanta.
 I was not with AZA when the contracts were signed, but Susan proved to be invaluable when some issues were discovered that needed to be resolved.

 TERRI: What do you most value about your relationship with Atlanta CVB and/or other CVBs in general?

-CHERYL: I found in working with Susan for our 2011 conference that CVB destination experts can assist in problem solving and troubleshooting when circumstances arise and changes need to be made.
+CHERYL: I found working with CVB destination experts can assist in problem solving and troubleshooting when circumstances arise and changes need to be made.
 We had out grown a previously contracted hotel and needed to move to another hotel that allowed us to access the convention center space.
 Susan acted as a resource in helping me make the necessary changes to keep our meeting in Atlanta.

 We encountered a unique, unfortunate situation and the CVB was able to help us come to a win-win solution for all parties involved.
 It’s something that I would not have been able to manage on my own.